1. What is the purpose of KC Ready 4s?

 7. How many children participated in the KC Ready 4s’ pilot?

 The KC Ready 4s 2011-12 pilot enrolled 66 4-year-old children for the KC Ready 4s’ experience.
-Approximately 135 children were enrolled in the 2012-13 school year.
+Approximately 140 children were enrolled during the 2012-13 school year, and currently there are 126 children enrolled for the 2013-14 school year.
 As funds are available, each year we may enroll more children and/or increase the number of high-quality pre-kindergarten providers throughout all of Kalamazoo County.

 8. Can I enroll my child for the KC Ready 4s’ experience?